puneetsingh166/alertmanager/ReadMe.md

 Prometheus collects and stores its metrics as time series data, i.e. metrics information is stored with the timestamp at which it was recorded, alongside optional key-value pairs called labels.

-For more elaborate overviews of Prometheus, see the resources linked from the media section.

 <a name="desc"></a>
 ## Architecture.